Rating:

 And a fat-to-protein ratio of about 49%.

 Near-average protein.
 Below-average fat.
-And above-average carbs when compared to a typical canned dog food.
+And below-average carbs when compared to a typical wet dog food.

-With no sign of any plant-based protein boosters, this looks like the profile of a wet food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the beans and flaxseed, this looks like the profile of a wet product containing a notable amount of meat.

 In addition, we note both the Gunther and Maverick products are completely grain free.